-The batter comes together really quickly as all it requires is some easy grating and stirring, so these are simple to whip up whenever you have a spare 15 minutes.
+The batter comes together really quickly as all it requires is some easy grating and stirring.
+You can whip these up whenever you have a spare 15 minutes.
 The batch is relatively small so you won't have leftovers lingering forever (though they actually freeze really well should that be an issue).
 And they boast a solid dose of protein, calcium, and vitamin A from the eggs, cheeses, and squash.
-Each is a two-bite affair for Linden and she almost always insists on dipping them in salsa or ketchup.
+Each is a two-bite affair for my girls and they almost always insist on dipping them in salsa or ketchup.

 The muffins are delicate, so you'll want to let them cool in the pan for a few minutes after you take them out of the oven—but their semi-soft texture also means that they are great for younger toddlers or toddlers still getting the hang of more complex textures.
 (In fact, this was the recipe that helped a friend of mine start to wean her daughter off of a feeding tube.)

-- 1/2 cup winter squash such as butternut, finely grated (or leftover roasted squash, diced, which is shown above)
+- 1/2 cup butternut squash, finely grated (or leftover roasted squash, cubed)